AlexSKoch/hugo-academic/exampleSite/content/publication/6/index.md

 publication_types = []

 # Publication name and optional abbreviated version.
-publication = "*Consciousness and Cognition*, *20*, 594-602"
+publication = "*Memory & Cognition*, *43*, 896-909"
 publication_short = ""

 # Abstract.
-abstract = "Statements' rated truth increases when people encounter them repeatedly.
-Processing fluency is a central variable to explain this truth effect.
-However, people experience processing fluency positively, and these positive experiences might cause the truth effect.
-Three studies investigated positivity and fluency influences on the truth effect.
-Study 1 found correlations between elicited positive feelings and rated truth.
-Study 2 replicated the repetition-based truth effect, but positivity did not influence the effect.
-Study 3 conveyed positive and negative correlations between positivity and truth in a learning phase.
-We again replicated the truth effect, but positivity only influenced judgments for easy statements in the learning phase.
-Thus, across three studies, we found positivity effects on rated truth, but not on the repetition-based truth effect: We conclude that positivity does not explain the standard truth effect, but the role of positive experiences for truth judgments deserves further investigation."
+abstract = "The density hypothesis states that positive information is more similar than negative information, resulting in higher density of positive information in mental representations.
+The present research applies the density hypothesis to recognition memory to explain apparent valence asymmetries in recognition memory, namely, a recognition advantage for negative information.
+Previous research explained this negativity advantage on the basis of valence-induced affect.
+We predicted that positive information’s higher density impairs recognition performance.
+Two old–new word recognition experiments tested whether differential density between positive and negative stimuli creates a negativity advantage in recognition memory, over and above valence-induced affect.
+In Experiment 1, participants better discriminated negative word stimuli (i.e., less false alarms) and showed a response bias towards positive words.
+Regression analyses showed the asymmetry to be function of density and not of valence.
+Experiment 2 varied stimulus density orthogonal to valence.
+Again, discriminability and response bias were a function of density and not of valence.
+We conclude that the higher density of positive information causes an apparent valence asymmetry in recognition memory."

 # Summary.
 An optional shortened abstract.
 summary = ""